Cryptomancerx/BGAEditor/README.md

 The interface is purely CLI.
 I don't know how to code a GUI and I have no interest in learning.
 I will not release a GUI for this editor so don't ask.
 Input is done through a series of text prompts in the form of:

-number:Explanation
+Number:Explanation
 or
-property:value
+Property:Value

 To select a given option enter everything to the left of the colon verbatim.
-This includes capitalization and punctuation.
+This includes capitalization.
 If you see a property enclosed in parenthesis then it is displayed purely FYI and is not editable.
 For example:

 (Faction): IMPERIUM -- This is NOT editable
 Renown: 100 -- This is editable